Kingxukai/linux/Documentation/networking/device_drivers/ethernet/ti/tlan.rst

-There is also a tlan mailing list which you can join by sending "subscribe tlan" in the body of an email to majordomo@vuser.vu.union.edu.
+There is also a tlan mailing list which you can join by sending "subscribe tlan" in the woke body of an email to majordomo@vuser.vu.union.edu.

 There is also a tlan website at http://www.compaq.com